SohamJoshi25/ExploringIndia/Readme.md

-### First Ever SSR Project using Express shwocasing beauty of India and its rich culture
+### First Ever SSR Project using Express showcasing beauty of India and its rich culture.

 <table>
   <tr>